-For changes from pTpX, see Subsection 1.2.
+For changes from pTEX, see Subsection 1.2.

 - The encoding of your source file must be UTF-8.
-Other encodings, such as EUC-JP or Shift-JIS, are not supported. - LuaTeX-ja is very slower than pTeX. - (Outdated) note for MiKTEX users LuaTEX-ja requires that several CMap files1 must be found from LuaTEX.
+Other encodings, such as EUC-JP or Shift-JIS, are not supported. - LuaTEX-ja is very slower than pTEX, and uses a lot of memory. - (Outdated) note for MiKTEX users LuaTEX-ja requires that several CMap files must be found from LuaTEX.
 Strictly speaking, those CMaps are needed only in the first run of LuaTEX-ja after installing or updating.
 But it seems that MiKTEX does not satisfy this condition, so you will encounter an error like the following: